octopusthink/nautilus/src/components/ui/Icon/README.md

 Stroke widths scale with the icon size for better legibility.
 Stroke widths are also customisable via your theme.

-If you need more fine-grained control, you can also pass an integer to use a custom size.
-To maintain vertical rhythm, aim for a multiple of 8 (best), 4 (good), or 2 (worst).

 [example]

 ### Margin & alignment